 The Holy Spirit known inwardly, not just spoken about.

-If you’re holding that tension, I hope this helps you feel less alone.
+If you’re holding that tension, I hope what you find here helps you feel a little less alone.

 Recent Posts